Geylang International FC: Renamed as Geylang International

 The 2014 season was something to look out for as Vedhamuthu Kanan flew to Argentina during the pre-season to look for new foreign players.
 It was later announced that Leonel Felice, Franco Chivilo and Joaquin Lopez had signed a 1-year contract.
 In addition, Nazareno Velez joined in as assistant coach.
 The Eagles started off their 2014 pre season friendlies participating in the IFA Shield 2014 in India playing against Kingfisher East Bengal, United Sports Club and Korean Sun Moon University at the Salt Lake Stadium.
 However, the season did not start well as one of the Argentinian players failed to get their employment pass before the season kicked off.
 V. Kanan eventually got demoted back to coaching the U-21 team after 3 straight losses.
-German Jörg Steinebrunner was than appointed as the new head coach 24 hours before their next match.
-Despite their poor league performance, Steinebrunner almost led the team to the finals of League Cup and Singapore Cup; only to lose both domestic competitions on penalty shoot-outs.
+German Jörg Steinebrunner was then appointed as the new head coach 24 hours before their next match.
+Despite their poor league performance, Steinebrunner almost led the team to the finals of the League Cup and Singapore Cup; only to lose both domestic competitions on penalty shoot-outs.
 The team ended the 2014 season in eighth place.

-In 2015, Steinebrunner took this opportunity to get his own players ahead of the new season.
+In 2015, Steinebrunner took this opportunity to get his players ahead of the new season.
 The Eagles participated in the 2015 Kata Group Hotel Challenge Cup tournament in Thailand facing Phuket winning 1–3 in the 1st leg and 2–1 in the 2nd leg.
 They then fly off to Indonesia to face Semen Padang and Felda United of Malaysia in a friendly match.
-The Eagles was inconsistent throughout the season, failing to win most of their matches.
+The Eagles were inconsistent throughout the season, failing to win most of their matches.
 After their defeat in the semi-finals of the League Cup, they failed to collect any points for six consecutive games, remaining rooted to the bottom of the table for months.
 An unbeaten run in their last five matches with 3 wins and 2 draws allowed them to finish one place off the bottom.